EliteLoser/Finance/text/TheBubbleThatDoesNotBurst.md

 The quite simple question I am then left with is if this is a bubble that will not quite burst, meaning an entirely new macro-economic reality we need to account for as humans thinking about our pensions that increasingly are being demanded to be self-provided, or is it a bubble after all?
-Debt has skyrocketed and the US debt size is frightening at this point.
+Debt has skyrocketed and the US debt size is frightening at this point, but as it so happens, that is exactly the concerns they, among others, had in 2011-2015, but it did not affect the stock markets.
 Governments keep injecting money and the disconnect grows.
 Capitalism sort of is not allowed to work the way it was built, both for better and worse.
 Investors and commoners alike are left with this conundrum I am now debating with myself here.